chipsalliance/Caliptra/doc/Caliptra.md

 ## Identity

-Caliptra must provide its runtime code with a cryptographic identity in accordance with the TCG DICE specification.
+Caliptra must provide its runtime (RT) code with a cryptographic identity in accordance with the TCG DICE specification.
 This identity must be rooted in ROM, and provides an attestation over the security state of the RTM as well as the code that the RTM booted.

 *Figure 6: DICE Cert/Key generation*